When One Spouse Wants to Keep the House After Divorce in Kenosha, WI

 Option 3: Co-Owning After Divorce (Rare but Possible)

-A third option for some couples considers is post-divorce co-ownership.
+A third option some couples consider is post-divorce co-ownership.
 In this case, one spouse continues making mortgage payments and living in the family home, while both maintain joint ownership until a later home sale.
 This arrangement can help when children still live in the home or the market isn’t favorable.

 However, long-term co-ownership can complicate taxes, maintenance, and the division of marital assets later — especially if communication breaks down.
 Open communication and a clear written agreement are essential to avoid conflict.